Medicine Man to Mystic. Bach’s Transformational Journey

 Bach was a sickly child and he dreamed of becoming a doctor.
-He qualified about the end of the First World War and went to work in one of the London hospitals – where, he literary had hands in the blood and guts of humanity.
+He qualified about the end of the First World War and went to work in one of the London hospitals where, he literary, had his hands in the blood and guts of humanity.
 At this time, disease and illness was very physical to him.

-Time passed. and Bach moved from the hospitals and started a private practice in Harley Street.
-And it seems that his focus was beginning to move too.
+Time passed, and Bach moved from the hospital and started a private practice in Harley Street.
+However, it seems that his focus was beginning to move too.
 It seemed there was one question he kept asking himself “why do we get sick?”
 He wanted to find the cause of disease.